-Number 5 really enjoyed making a natural fairy house in the woods.
+My daughter really enjoyed making a natural fairy house in the woods.
 “Use the supplies in these bins to build a fairy house in the forest!
 Please do not build on the gravel paths or patios.
 Fairies and gnomes like their houses nestled in the forest!”

 After locating all the fairy & gnome houses and looking at the various sculptures, we headed to the Arts Building.
 It houses two galleries with rotating exhibits featuring local, regional and national artists.
 The Main Gallery was unavailable because of the setup for an upcoming wedding.

 We headed upstairs to the mezzanine to see the exhibition–On Paper: Printmaking, Book Arts & Beyond.
 It was interesting to see what the various artists created with paper.

 This Arts building also houses the Nature Nook and ArtLAB.
 The Nature Nook has hands-on and rotating exhibits.
 Unfortunately, it was closed when we visited because of the wedding.
 A list of Nature Nook exhibits for this year can be found HERE.
 The ArtLAB is a creative reuse center.